phptuts/codingwithnoah/arduino-blockly/lesson-2-serial-monitor/index.md

 ![Variable Popup Box](/images/arduino-block/lesson-2/step12.png)

-13) Open the "Text" menu option and drag the "Empty Text" block to the screen.
+13) Open the "Text" menu option and drag the "Text" block to the screen.

 ![Text Block](/images/arduino-block/lesson-2/step13a.png)